ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a cyber attack!

-2. Why did the programmer always carry a ladder with him?
-In case he needed to scale the firewall!

-3. Why did the cybersecurity specialist bring a bird to work?
-Because it was an expert at tweeting about vulnerabilities!
+1. Why do programmers prefer dark mode?
+   Because the light attracts bugs!

+2. Why don't programmers like nature?
+   They prefer artificial intelligence!

-4. Why was the computer cold?
+3. Why was the computer cold?
    It left its Windows open!

+4. Why did the hacker bring a ladder to the data center?
+   Because they heard the security was "top-notch"!

 [
-Wed Oct 18 01:07:58 UTC 2023
+Thu Oct 19 01:07:43 UTC 2023
  ]